hashicorp/terraform-provider-google/website/docs/r/vpc_access_connector.html.markdown

   (Optional)
   Maximum throughput of the connector in Mbps, must be greater than `min_throughput`.
 Default is 300.
 Refers to the expected throughput when using an e2-micro machine type.
 Value must be a multiple of 100 from 300 through 1000.
 Must be higher than the value specified by min_throughput.
-If both max_throughput and max_instances are provided, max_instances takes precedence over max_throughput.
+Only one of `max_throughput` and `max_instances` can be specified.
 The use of max_throughput is discouraged in favor of max_instances.

 * `subnet` -
   (Optional)